 Military experience is a real advantage for people looking for police jobs.
 Military service is an excellent way to gain life and job experience.
 You can enlist as a military police officer and get excellent training and valuable experience.
 All branches of the military have military police officers or the equivalent.
 We will post more information about military police jobs or military law enforcement jobs in the near future.
 There are programs that will pay for your college after you get out of the military, and there are programs that will reimburse you if you have already earned a college degree.
 We would generally suggest getting a degree first if possible.

 Here is a tip that should be pretty obvious.
 Be as physically fit as you can be.
 Most law enforcement agencies require you to pass a medical exam and a physical ability test as part of the hiring process for police jobs or other law enforcement jobs.
 Also, once you become a police officer, your life can literally depend on you being physically fit.
 There are several ways to get in shape, gain muscle, and lose fat!
 Check out our Police Officer Fitness page for more information.

-Remember that knowledge is power!
-The more you learn about police jobs and how to get them, the further ahead of your competition you could be.
-Many law enforcement agencies have their own websites where you can find general information about the agency and detailed information about applicant requirements and the agency's hiring process.
+Research, research, research!
+Knowledge is power!
+Continue exploring our site.
+The more you learn about police jobs and how to get them, the further ahead you will be.
+Most larger agencies have their own websites where you can find general information about the agency and detailed information about applicant requirements and the agency's hiring process.